 If you are getting your face tattooed, you have probably already thought through your life choices and possibilities of employment quite thoroughly.
 The good thing about face tattoos is that they …really don’t hurt that bad!

 What makes these spots so horrible to deal with (past the pain, which is horrific at times) is the societal judgments that you will face for the rest of your life.
 Be prepared to justify your choices when a senior citizen mocks your fresh AF dot work-half-face-mandala for looking like a doily that covers their grandma’s credenza.

 The Lips and Brow line

 These spots legit hurt to get tattooed.
-That is why cosmetic tattooers numb the hell out of these areas before dipping and ripping.
+That is why cosmetic tattoo artists numb the hell out of these areas before dipping and ripping.
 The skin on and around your lips is generally loose with lots of nerve endings, bleeds a lot, ad heals with a scab when done perfectly.

 Imagine singing the HMS pinafore while scabbed at the lips… Jesus…